ordina-jworks/ordina-jworks.github.io/_posts/2023-06-01-vuzix-and-how-to-use-it.md

 }
 ```
 `backend "s3" {}` provides the bucket to store the state, this block resides inside the main `terraform {}` block inside the `main.tf` file.
-U can also see the `dynamodb_table` parameter which references to the table for the state lock.
+U can also see the `dynamodb_table` parameter which references the table for the state lock.

 ### Setting up the repository